thesmokingrobot/11ty-no-style-please/posts/being-prepared-to-take-on-risk-can-be-a-competitive-advantage.md

 harnessing them requires taking on a lot of variance, relative to the expected returns.

-so they are not super-competitive games.
-They might just be ones that you can compete in.
+so they are not super-competitive games. they might just be ones that you can compete in.

 exchange a bit more variance for easier returns.